 On December 16, 2009, Immediatek, Officeware, Tim Rice, Chetan Jaitly, Radical Holdings LP, and Radical Investments LP entered into a Stock Exchange Agreement.
 On April 1, 2010, Immediatek, Officeware, Timothy Rice, Chetan Jaitly, Radical Holdings LP, Radical Investments LP, Darin Divinia, Dawn Divinia, Robert Hart, Kimberly Hart, Martin Woodall and Officeware Acquisition Corporation, or the Merger Sub, entered into an Amendment to that Agreement dated December 16, 2009, or, the Merger Agreement.
 Under the Merger Agreement, Merger Sub, a wholly-owned subsidiary of Immediatek, merged with and into Officeware on April 1, 2010.
-As a result of such merger, Immediatek became the sole shareholder of Officeware and Officeware.
+As a result of such merger, Immediatek became the sole shareholder of Officeware and Officeware shareholders received 12,264,256 shares of Immediatek common stock for all of the outstanding shares of stock of Officeware.
 Radical Investments LP, an affiliate of Radical Holdings LP, owned 24.6% of the Officeware common stock.
 Radical Holdings LP owns the Company's Series A and Series B preferred stock.
 In addition, subject to the terms and conditions of the Merger Agreement, Immediatek issued and sold, and Holdings, Darin Divinia, Dawn Divinia, Robert Hart, Kimberly Hart and Martin Woodall collectively purchased, 3,066,064 shares of Immediatek common stock for an aggregate purchase price of \$1.0 million, or approximately \$0.33 per share.
 Due to the merger, it was determined that Immediatek ceased to be in the development stage as of April 1, 2010.